-Affiliate marketing can work for merchants in multiple sectors.
+Affiliate marketing can work for merchants in all sorts of sectors.
 Whether you have a SaaS company or are active in e-commerce, an in-house affiliate program can boost your sales.

-Often the merchant works with an affiliate management software to house all the transactions, affiliate details, and marketing materials.
-The software can also include an affiliate dashboard, where the affiliate can track their clicks and conversions.
+Often the merchant works with affiliate management software to house all the transactions, affiliate details and marketing materials.
+The software can include an affiliate dashboard, where the affiliate can track their clicks and conversions.

 Who are the customers?

 Customers purchase products and services from your business.
 The affiliates have a relationship with your potential customers.
-Potential customers can be, for example, website visitors, followers on social media, or email subscribers.
+Potential customers can, for example, be the affiliates website visitors, followers on social media or email subscribers.

-Some affiliates have a more personal relationship with their audience, while other affiliates such as PPC-focused marketers use ads to lead the customer to the merchant’s website.
+Some affiliates have a more personal relationship with their audience, while other affiliates, such as PPC focused marketers, simply lead the customer to the merchant by advertising.